oracle-livelabs/partner-solutions/sample-livelabs-templates/sample-workshop/query/query.md

 ### Prerequisites (Optional)

 *List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
+Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
 Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle Cloud account